vctfence/scrapbee/AUTOMATION.md

 When the `pack` parameter is specified, this API ignores the `content`, `title`, and `icon` parameters, and packs, then stores the page defined by the `url` parameter. "text/html" content type is assumed.
-A new tab is created, which is required for page packing (see the API below).
+A new tab is created, which is required for page packing.
 This tab could be hidden through the `hide_tab` message option.
-Although this option may be useful in the case of mass API calls, please be careful with it, since Firefox may complain about hidden tabs and offer to remove the addon.

 The `pack` and `content` parameters are ignored if the `local` parameter is set to `true`.
-The addon will perform packing of the HTML content as the `pack` option, or store binary content otherwise.
+In this case, the addon will perform packing of the HTML content as the `pack` option, or store binary content otherwise.
 The `title` and `icon` parameters are taken into account.

-If the `pack` or `local` parameters are used, bookmark icon and title will be set automatically in the case of HTML content.
+If the `pack` or `local` parameters are set, bookmark icon and title will be assigned automatically.

 Returns UUID of the newly created archive.